Shane Kanter, Chair

 David Etlinger, Secretary

-David is a consultant on the Acoustics, Audiovisual and Theatre team with Arup in Chicago, IL.
-He joined Arup in 2014 after receiving a PhD in Music Technology from Northwestern University.
-David’s expertise includes acoustic modelling, spatial audio, and electroacoustic systems.
-Prior to joining Arup, David worked as a freelance audio engineer and consultant, providing recording and acoustic services as well as design and repair of audio electronics.
+David is an architectural acoustics and audiovisual consultant with TALASKE in Oak Park, IL.
+His expertise includes acoustic modelling, spatial audio, and electroacoustic systems.
+David has previously worked as a freelance audio engineer and consultant, providing recording and acoustic services as well as design and repair of audio electronics.
 He has also served as an educator at Marylhurst University.
+David received a PhD in Music Technology from Northwestern University.
 His doctoral research addressed spatial audio in terms of both physical acoustics and human perception.

 When not immersed in all things sonic, David spends most of his time with his family (both human and four-legged), occasionally noodling on whatever instrument is readily available.
 He enjoys DIY projects of all kinds and can often be found with a soldering iron in hand.